on March 31th, 2019 (JST) current information.

 Singapore uses the PAL TV and video system, which is different from Japan (NTSC), so normal video players used in Japan cannot play DVD and other media from Singapore.
-Playing them in Japan requires a multi-scan video player and a compatible TV.
-Or, it requires the use of a service provider that converts DVDs to the Japanese NTSC system.
 The DVD region code for Singapore is 3, while it is 2 for Japan.
 Normal DVD players in Japan cannot play DVDs from Singapore.

 How to phone